Florida officer records are live — search the officer testifying against your client, free. Search free →

 • Charge category: the FDLE statute-chapter grouping (the Florida Statutes chapter family the charge falls under, e.g. “Drug Abuse Prevention and Control” or “Theft, Robbery, and Related Crimes”).

-• Median confinement: the median maximum confinement term, in days, among charges that resulted in custody (county jail, state prison, or another confinement facility) with a positive term.
+• Median confinement: the median maximum confinement term, in days, among charges that resulted in a jail or prison sentence with a positive term.
 Reported only where at least 10 such charges exist in the cell.

 • Small cells suppressed: any cell with fewer than 10 charges is excluded from every figure and from the reconciliation totals, for statistical reliability and privacy.